Flag of the European Union EU Clinical Trials Register Help

 Blinding implementation details

 Irbesartan 150 mg tablets were over-encapsulated (blinded) with size 00 gray opaque hard gelatin capsules (Capsugel) and backfilled with Avicel.
-Patients randomized to the irbesartan active control may also have receive placebo capsules, to maintain the blind by keeping the number of capsules taken consistent with that of sparsentan-treated patients in the same cohort.
+Patients randomized to the irbesartan active control may also have received placebo capsules, to maintain the blind by keeping the number of capsules taken consistent with that of sparsentan-treated patients in the same cohort.
 The placebo product used was a size 00 gray opaque capsule (Capsugel) containing microcrystalline cellulose.

 Arms